 Check those out HERE!

-The week of the test-- or the day of-- hand out special treats with encouraging notes to students!
-You can find many different versions on TPT-- just search "motivational testing notes" or "testing treat toppers".
-Here is a cute one you can grab for FREE!
+The week of the test– or the day of– hand out special treats with encouraging notes to students!
+You can find many different versions on TPT– just search “motivational testing notes” or “testing treat toppers”.
+Here are the ones I love to use!